 There is also a similar "Fans of Ali" option from the 2011 Leaf Muhammad Ali Metal set.

 Probably the most popular of the Donald Trump cards are from the 2012 Leaf Pop Century set.
-Trump appears as a base set signer in this series and graded cards are selling for several hundred dollars on a consistent basis.
+Trump appears as a base set signer in this series and high-graded cards are selling for huge amounts.
 If you come across this card for a price you can afford, pick it up and hold onto it because, as of right now, it is a very hot product to have in your collection.

 Easily offering the most variety, Trump was featured on multiple parody cards.
 The GPK stickers poke fun at the many controversial moments for Trump.
 Adding to the choices, limited online exclusives were also produced, most with a print run of just a few hundred cards.
 He was prominently featured in the lead-up 2016 GPK Presidential Election set as well as 2016 GPK Disg-Race to the White House.